galczo5/open-midi-controller/README.md

 | DIN 5 and other stuff | 1 USD |
 | TOTAL | 12 - 16.5 USD  |

 *You have to add the cost of the case and soldering supplies.
 I'm using a case described as T25.
 It costs about 8 USD.
-You can make the case of course of almost anything.*
+You can make the case of almost anything.*

+# Branches

+The idea is to keep in the main branch only the code that don't need any hardware changes.
+So once you build your own device, you won't need to change it.
+Adding mods to hardware is possible using other branches.

+So features like:
+* 10 switches
+* additional jack outputs for expression pedals
+* led status diodes

+are possible and can be implemented, but they will never be part of the main branch.

+I want to keep the device easy and cheap to build but still highly moddable.

 # Build instruction